-Outside of the busy city life of Melbourne, Australia, a group of people operated in near-total secrecy for over two decades under the control of a woman who believed herself to be the reincarnation of Jesus Christ.
+For decades starting in the 1960s, just outside of the bustling city of Melbourne, Australia, a group of people operated in near-total secrecy under the control of a woman who believed herself to be the reincarnation of Jesus Christ.
+That woman was Anne Hamilton-Byrne and the disturbing sect she led was known as the Family Cult.

-Stolen children, rituals involving psychedelic drugs and torture were all part of Anne Hamilton-Byrne’s plan to create a master race for a war that hadn’t yet begun.
-Hamilton-Byrne’s doomsday cult known as “The Family” would amass a following of nearly 500 members before it finally unraveled because of a rebellious teenager.
+Stolen children, rituals involving psychedelic drugs, and torture were all part of Anne Hamilton-Byrne’s plan to create a master race for a war that hadn’t yet begun.
+Ultimately, the Family Cult would amass a following of nearly 500 members before it finally unraveled because of one rebellious teenager, finally bringing the group’s horrific abuses to light.

 By the time Anne Hamilton-Byrne rose to power as a cult leader with a small army of followers, she had amassed a fortune and adorned herself in fine clothes and jewelry.
 She looked more the part of an urban socialite than a pseudo-religious leader, and her position of influence and wealth was a long way from the small farming settlement a few hours outside of Melbourne where she grew up.